Bachelor of Commerce (BCom)

 Both the BCom(Hons) and MCom are postgraduate qualifications and represent a higher level of achievement than a bachelor’s degree.
 In an increasingly competitive job marketplace these qualifications help you to distinguish yourself.

-Students considering a double major, double degree or a postgraduate qualification should seek advice from a School of Business and Economics Student Advisor
+Students considering a double major, double degree or a postgraduate qualification should seek advice from a UC Business School Student Advisor

 Want to know more?

-If you would like to visit the university as a prospective student our liaison office can arrange a campus tour.
-As part of this tour you can arrange to visit the School of Business and Economics.
+If you would like to visit the university as a prospective student our Liaison Office can arrange a campus tour.
+As part of this tour you can arrange to visit UC Business School.
 For degree and course advice email our student advisors Malcolm and Ben at firstname.lastname@example.org

 College Reception: Level 2, Business and Law building, Ilam campus (link to Google map)